 - Monsters, Inc.: Mike forgetting to file his paperwork, and Sulley volunteering to get it for him, end up causing a chain of events that exposed Randall and Waternoose's plan.
 Roz gives them credit for exposing the scandal when she reveals her own true colors.

 Roz: Two and a half years of undercover work were almost wasted when you intercepted that child, Mr. Sullivan.
 Of course, without your help, I never would have known that this went all the way up to Waternoose.

 - Olaf was this.
 With Kristoff having left the castle when Anna was about to die, Hans' plan may have succeeded and given him the throne.
 But there was no way to account for Olaf, who saves Anna.

 - Elsa was also this.
-Her denial of Anna's marriage to Hans and her departure from Arendelle wound up saving Anna as it delayed his plans and gave Anna a lesson in trusting people so quickly while at the same time showing her The Power of Love.
+Her refusal to give her blessing to Anna's marriage to Hans and her departure from Arendelle wound up saving Anna as it delayed his plans and gave Anna a lesson in trusting people so quickly while at the same time showing her The Power of Love.

 Films — Live-Action